3 myths that lead to colic and reflux

 - “Milk feeds override the intrinsic, fasting, motor activity of the colon, and induce regular defecation at a frequency determined directly by the volume of the products of digestion that reach the rectum.”
 3

 This means, when newborns are fed in quick succession — before three-and-a-half to four hourly given the amount of time milk takes to digest naturally and leave the stomach — the sheer volume pushes the food through to the duodenum and onto the large bowel before the stomach enzymes and acid have processed the milk fully.
 This places unnecessary pressure on many physiological components which creates heightened communication – leading to diagnosis of colic, reflux, lactose and dairy overload.

-Please note: frequent feeding/overfeeding is only one contributor to the behaviours of colic, reflux, lactose and dairy overload.
+Please note: frequent feeding/overfeeding is only one contributor to the behaviours of colic, reflux, silent reflux and lactose overload.
 If you are now thinking of stretching out your babies feeds because of this knowledge, you may find they become more unsettled.
-This is because other digestive processes need to be balanced at the same time before calm, or their natural way of being is reinstated
+This is because other digestive processes need to be balanced at the same time before calm, or their natural way of being is reinstated.

 2. Nyhan WL., Stool frequency of normal infants in the first week of life.
 Pediatrics 1952:10:414-25

 3. Weaver, LT., Lucas, A. Development of bowe habit in preterm infants.
 Archives of Disease in Childhood 1993; 68: 317-320